Doxzoo Terms & Conditions

 6. Your rights to make changes

-If You wish to make a change to the Goods You have ordered please contact us within Business Hours by live chat or telephone within 1 hour of placing your order.
-We will let You know if the change is possible.
+If registered with Doxzoo and You wish to make a change to the Goods once an order has been placed You can use the edit link on the order placed email for up for up to an 1 hour of placing your order.
+Once an order is confirmed it is not possible to make changes to your order.
 If it is possible we will let You know about any changes to the price of the Goods, the timing of supply or anything else which would be necessary as a result of your requested change and ask You to confirm whether You wish to go ahead with the change.
 If we cannot make the change or the consequences of making the change are unacceptable to You, You may want to end the Contract (see clause 9).

 7. Our rights to make changes